 What is the house edge in Pai Gow Poker?

-The house edge for Pai Gow Poker is about 2.8%.
+The house edge for Pai Gow Poker ranges from 2.8% to 1.42%.
 This is actually quite low compared to other popular casino card games such as Blackjack

 Pai Gow Poker is seen as a slower, more laid-back style of gaming due to its high number of pushes.
 A game with a large house edge would never gain such a reputation.

 What is a foul hand in Pai Gow?